lancelet/space-workshop/README.md

 [![Build Status](https://travis-ci.org/lancelet/space-workshop.svg?branch=master)](https://travis-ci.org/lancelet/space-workshop)

-This workshop is still WIP.
-Estimated completion is currently 95%.
+This workshop contents are now complete.
+Final modifications and updates may still be made prior to LambdaJam 2019, but the current version is representative.

 The current notes for the workshop are available from [GitHub pages](https://lancelet.github.io/space-workshop), built using Travis CI.